dinesh459/salary-database-project/README.md

 # salary-database-project
-It is databaseproject in which employee salary details of the company was stored with work imformation
+It is databaseproject in which employee salary details of the company was stored with there work imformation